Admitted Student Resources

 Congratulations on taking this next step along your educational journey!

 The Wharton Pre-baccalaureate Program is an academically-intensive opportunity for exceptional high school juniors and seniors to enroll in Wharton online courses.
 Participants will learn from Wharton instructors, earn a Wharton transcript, and accrue college credit for each course completed.
-With six sessions to choose from and built-in academic support, students are encouraged to explore the depth and breadth of Wharton’s business education curriculum with maximum flexibility and the guidance and resources to succeed.
+With five sessions to choose from and built-in academic support, students are encouraged to explore the depth and breadth of Wharton’s business education curriculum with maximum flexibility and the guidance and resources to succeed.

 This page should serve as an ongoing resource for students admitted into Wharton’s Pre-baccalaureate Program.
 Outlined are steps for getting started, academic resources, and university policies designed to guide students throughout coursework.